 Fear of colors

 Yes some people can actually have a phobia of certain colors, known as Chromatophobia.
 It’s a rare condition where the suffer has an association between a past negative experience and a particular color.
 Seeing that particular color triggers a negative reaction.

 Pink in prisons

-Some prisons and psychological institutions in Europe are using pink paint in their interiors to help deal with violent prisoners or patents.
-Pink is believed to lower blood pressure and heart rates, which has calming and non aggressive influences on people exposed to the color.
+Some prisons and psychological institutions in Europe are using pink paint in their interiors to help deal with violent prisoners or patients.
+Pink is believed to lower blood pressure and heart rates, which has calming and non aggressive influences on the people exposed to the color.

 Bulls hate red

 Bulls don’t seem to care about what color is being waved in front of them.
 It turns out it’s the motion which triggers the bull to charge, not the color.

 Safest car color

 White has over taken silver as the safest most popular color for a car, apart from when it snows.
 Silver once ruled as the safest color, however during heavy rain and fog it becomes very difficult to see.
 Lime green and various shades of orange are becoming more common on the roads, which may-be the most visible and safest of all.
 However as of this moment they’re not so popular, as most people prefer to stick to more conventional colors.

 Warm and light colors are perceived as being closer, while cooler and darker colors seem further away.
 This is sometimes used by artists and designers to gain a desired effect.

 Colors don’t really exist

 They sort of don’t exist.
 Colors are just wavelengths.
 We only see colors because that’s how our brains interpret those wavelengths.

 Cats and dogs can only see black and white

 Turns out this is just a myth.
 Modern science now shows that dogs have two types of cones that can detect color.
 These cones can detect the colors blue and green.
 This gives them a far better ability to detect color than was once previously believed.
 However, dogs are still unable to see warmer colors, as they are absent of the cone that we humans have which can detect the color red.